vandanaramesh14/CS-7641Machine-Learning-Project/index.md

     <img height="250" width="350" float="left" src="kmeans_imgs/Scatter1.JPG">
 </p>

 It is also presented on the map of NYC to present data in a more visually relevant format.
 Map displays locations of listings by cluster.
 GeoPandas package was utilized for this map.
-We see similar listings spreead relatively evenly across NYC.
+We see similar listings spread relatively evenly across NYC.

-Note, howevever, that one can discern by portions of each region.
+Note, however, that one can discern by portions of each region.
 For example, most of Manhattan's northern strip falls under Cluster 2, as does much of Central Brooklyn and Queens.
 <p align="center">
     <img height="250" width="400" float="left" src="kmeans_imgs/Map.JPG">
 </p>